wsjqkd/CFCR/README.md

 # The main code for the CFCR model has been uploaded.
-The complete code will be uploaded after the paper is accepted.